rodrigosv21/Lista-de-Tarefas/README.md

-Um app Android em desenvolmento para colocar em prática conceitos de Room Database, RecyclerView e Arquitetura MVVM.
+An Android app under development to implement concepts of Room Database, RecyclerView, and MVVM architecture.
+With it, users can create, list, and organize tasks with titles, descriptions, and priorities, all saved locally on the device.

-Com ele, o usuário pode criar, listar e organizar tarefas com título, descrição e prioridade, tudo salvo localmente no dispositivo.
+* Features

-✨ Funcionalidades
+✅ Add new tasks with titles, descriptions, and priorities ✅ Dynamic task listing using
-✅ Adicionar novas tarefas com título, descrição e prioridade ✅ Listagem dinâmica de tarefas usando RecyclerView
+RecyclerView
-✅ Persistência de dados com Room Database
+✅ Data persistence with Room Database
-✅ Arquitetura limpa baseada em MVVM
+✅ Clean MVVM-based architecture
-✅ Interface simples e intuitiva
+✅ Simple and intuitive interface

-🏗️ Tecnologias utilizadas
+* Technologies used

-* Kotlin – linguagem principal
+- Kotlin – core language
-* Room Database – persistência de dados local
+- Room Database – local data persistence
-* RecyclerView – exibição de listas dinâmicas
+- RecyclerView – dynamic list display
-* ViewModel + LiveData – seguindo o padrão MVVM
+- ViewModel + LiveData – following the MVVM pattern